 More about us...

 Jon Shaw completed his graduation requirements from Avon High School in 2018 with National Honor Society recognition.
 He attended the Farmington Valley Transition Academy with other students with disabilities graduating in May 2022.
 An enthusiastic traveler (and "foodie") he has also "taken tea" in both Ireland and England as well as here in the United States.
 Jon has spent hours preparing to help in the tea room by earning his ServSafe Foodhandler's certificate and SureSellNow's Responsible Alcohol Server Certificate.
 He is excited to lend his Mom and the Take Tea team a hand.

 Jim Christopher is a person of many interests, most of which revolve around the arts and aesthetics.
 With degrees from the Rhode Island school of Design in Interior Architecture and Art Education, he has had many careers.
-Originally an art teacher, he later joined his brother in a retail furniture and interior design business, and then Jim worked indepenently as an interior design consultant.
+Originally an art teacher, he later entered the field of interior design.